 5. Respect for Students Privacy and Not Having to Justify Their Opinions During College

 Our Founding Fathers intentionally and explicitly carved out rights to individual privacy in the fourth amendment protection against unreasonable search and seizure.
-Privacy means respecting students’ individual freedom to choose if they authorize for their student profile to be stored.
-“It is disrespectful to ignore that person’s wishes without a compelling reason to do so.”
+Privacy means respecting students’ individual freedom to choose if they authorize for their student profile to be stored after its initial use.
+It’s highly disrespectful to ignore students wishes without a compelling reason to store their profiles.
 Professors and university administrators are failing to respect students’ reasonable choice to keep their course data private or to manage it after its initial and primary educational purpose.
 Providing students the right to control their digital fingerprint in online course platforms and servers is about giving students the dignity and freedom to tell their story to build their life and individuality – which is important.
-The protection of our individual personalities, “defines [humankind’s] essence as a unique and self-determining being.”
+The protection of our individual personalities defines who we are as people.

 6. Manage Reputation and Social Perceptions